chrisgoringe/cg-use-everywhere/README.md

 The first three entries are [regex](https://regex101.com/) patterns.
 The node will only send data to another node if the regex matches the receiving node title, the name of the input, or the name of a group the receiving node is in, respectively.

-The Group and Colour restrictions will contrain the node to only send to nodes in (or not in) the same group, and of the same (or different) colour.
+The Group and Colour restrictions will constrain the node to only send to nodes in (or not in) the same group, and of the same (or different) colour.

 If you select multiple restrictions, all must be satisfied for the node to send.